 Our heritage: decades of training experience

-Entry Point North was founded in 2005 as a joint partnership between three Scandinavian Air Navigation Service Providers (ANSPs): Naviair (Denmark), LFV (Sweden) and Avinor (Norway).
-In January 2014, these providers were joined by the IAA (Ireland).
-The academy is established as a designated activity company (DAC) with equal holding and a joint board of directors.
+Entry Point North, founded in 2005, is a joint partnership between three Air Navigation Service Providers (ANSPs): Naviair (Denmark), LFV (Sweden) and IAA (Ireland).
+The academy is established as a limited company with equal holding and a joint board of directors.

 which is recognised all over the world.

 Our history: becoming one of the largest global ATS academies

 2006 March Entry Point North was officially opened at Malmö-Sturup Airport.
 That same day, the first group of new ATCO students was welcomed at the academy.

 2010 September The first international annual AFIS Seminar was organised at Entry Point North.

 2011 May Entry Point Central, a jointly owned subsidiary by HungaroControl and Entry Point North, was opened in Budapest.